Two CHASS Alums Receive 2014 Watauga Medals

 Alum Serves As One of Wake County’s Newest Assistant DAs

 As a new assistant district attorney in North Carolina’s capital, Win Bassett ‘07 intends to serve the citizens of Wake County by administering justice fairly on their behalf.
-The Virginia […]
+The Virginia native initially came to Raleigh as a Park Scholar to […]

 Anita Watkins (Political Science and Spanish, ’94) always envisioned herself at law school after graduating.
 An internship helped her realize she had a special interest in public policy.
 Watkins, who now serves as the Vice President for Government Affairs for the University of North Carolina system, credits study within the humanities as a unique and essential part of education.